Visits to museums, exhibitions, lectures, etc.

 St. Michael’s Island

-We were able to see how she makes her delicious rye bread, highly appreciated during convivial moments at Laguna nel bicchiere.
+We were able to see how she makes her delicious rye bread, which is very popular at Laguna in the Glass conviviality events.

 Course videos and recipes >>